1. Internal resources can’t do it all.

 4. Traditional Outreach can’t cover proactive search.

-I’m a firm believer that all reputable addiction treatment centers should have an outreach arm of their organization to establish relationships with potential referral partners.
+I’m a firm believer that all reputable substance abuse treatment centers should have an outreach arm of their organization to establish relationships with potential referral partners.
 They’re also a fantastic resource to get a center’s overall brand in front of the right people to bring in new patients on a consistent basis.
 Let’s just face it.
-Outreach personnel tends to be the lifeblood of rehab centers.
+Outreach personnel tends to be the lifeblood of drug rehab centers.

 The only challenge is outreach coordinators and managers can’t reach everyone all the time.
-This holds especially true for those individuals sitting at home thinking they need help because they think they have an alcohol problem or perhaps people seeking drug addiction treatment for a loved one because their loved one is showing signs of addiction and behavioral changes.
-It’s at this point, people in these types of situations then turn to a search engine such as Google to source addiction treatment options at that critical point they’re looking to commit.
+This holds especially true for those individuals sitting at home thinking they need help because they think they have an alcohol problem or perhaps people seeking drug rehab program for a loved one because their loved one is showing signs of addiction and behavioral changes.
+It’s at this point, people in these types of situations then turn to a search engine such as Google to source rehab marketing options at that critical point they’re looking to commit.
 Outreach personnel can’t compete with that nor should they have to.
 It’s our recommendation that you need both.

 5. Google My Business Optimization isn’t as easy as merely claiming your business listing.

-Google Maps Optimization, also known as Google My Business (GMB) Optimization, is probably one of the most valuable endeavors an addiction treatment center can endeavor to pull in potential patients from their local market.
+Google Maps Optimization, also known as Google My Business (GMB) Optimization, is probably one of the most valuable endeavors a center can use to pull in potential patients from their local market.
 GMB is an amazing opportunity for your center to get in front of people searching for geo-targeted terms such as “addiction treatment centers + [your city or state]”, “alcohol rehab + [your city or state]”, etc. and also factors into the equation in Google search results for “rehab centers”, “drug treatment centers”, etc.

 Most centers make the mistake of not even claiming their business on GMB.
 This represents a slew of issues which we will cover in a later blog post, but for now, if you haven’t claimed your GMB listing, get that ball rolling immediately.